microsoft/promptflow/docs/reference/tools-reference/faq.md

 This article addresses frequent questions about tool usage.

-## VectorDB/Faiss Index/Vector Index Lookup tool rename reminder
+## Vector DB/Faiss Index/Vector Index Lookup tool rename reminder

 When you update flows to code first experience, if the flow utilized the 3 tools (Faiss Index Lookup, Vector Index Lookup, Vector DB Lookup), you may encounter the error message like the below: